cryptolovers-tipbots/bitcore/packages/bitcore-client/README.md

-# Bitcore Client
+# Astracore Client

-**A helper to create a wallet using the bitcore-v8 infrastructure.**
+**A helper to create a wallet using the astracore-v8 infrastructure.**

 ## Purpose

-This repo should allow you to create a wallet using the bitcore-v8 infrastructure.
+This repo should allow you to create a wallet using the astracore-v8 infrastructure.

 Currently we have the following features